Akhlaque03/Bank-Marketing-Campaign-Response-Prediction/README.md

 CatBoost Tuned was selected because it achieved:

-*  **Highest ROC-AUC:** 0.9350
+* 🥇 **Highest ROC-AUC:** 0.9350
-*  **Highest Precision:** 0.9188
+* 🥇 **Highest Precision:** 0.9188
-*  **Highest PR-AUC:** 0.6397
+* 🥇 **Highest PR-AUC:** 0.6397

-These metrics make it the strongest candidate for the project's primary objective of distinguishing customers who are likely to respond positively from those who are not.
+The model therefore provided the strongest performance according to the project's selected ranking criteria.

-The trained model was saved as a serialized `.pkl` file and integrated into the Streamlit application for production inference.
+The trained model was serialized and integrated into the Streamlit application for production inference.

+---

-##  Feature Importance Analysis
+## 🔍 Feature Importance Analysis

-Feature importance analysis was performed using the final **CatBoost Tuned** model to understand which input variables contributed most strongly to the model's predictions.
+Feature importance analysis was performed using the final **CatBoost Tuned** model to understand which variables contributed most strongly to its predictions.

 ### Top 10 Important Features